eureka-network/DiscussionTrees/docs/worldbuilding.md

 ## Pseudo-code for perception frames, groups and levels across lenses

-We will try to present a scaffold to put the findings together.
+We will present a scaffold to put our findings sofar together.
 At the same time, it is a scaffold and as such there will be pieces missing that we propose should be worked out and put in place.
 However, to learn we must take small incremental steps,